YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBROLLEDBACK, Concurrent ONLINE ROLLBACK detected on one or more regions.
 The current operation is no longer valid

-Run Time Error: This indicates a non-TP mini-transaction attempted to interact with the database and found that a concurrent online rollback had taken the database to a state earlier than the one at the end of the last mini-transaction by this process unless there has been an intervening TP transaction.
+Run Time Error: This indicates that a non-TP mini-transaction attempted to interact with the database and found that a concurrent online rollback had taken the database to a state earlier than the one at the end of the process' last mini-transaction, unless there has been an intervening TP transaction.

 Action: Application dependent - this error indicates a discontinuity in the database state that may cause inconsistent application data.